trussworks/Engineering-Playbook/practices/appeng/decision-guide.md

 we must build software that is easily understood and modified.
 In addition,
-to be a succesful organization in the long term, and to support our craft, we must teach and grow engineers throughout their careers.
+to be a successful organization in the long term, and to support our craft, we must teach and grow engineers throughout their careers.